 Disciple-making is as much a matter of modeling as it is coaching (teaching).
 Since the disciple maker’s life is the content of the curriculum, one of the most important characteristics of a disciple maker is transparency.
 Your talk must match your walk and it looks like ‘plain speaking’ coupled with ‘plain living’.
 One’s coaching is very important part of discipleship ministry, but your example of how you live is equally important.

-Our objective is to train men for the ministry of Christian Chaplaincy, whereby the local church would receive the benefit of godly men who have been Biblically equipped and theologically trained for service.
+Our objective is to train men for the ministry of Christian Discipleship, whereby the local church would receive the benefit of godly men who have been Biblically equipped and theologically trained for service.

 The vision of the J3 Discipleship Training Model is threefold: